phat-vtcf/transformers/notebooks/stt/README.md

 1. You need to install the required dependencies.
 It is recommended to install them in a virtual environment, this can be a [Conda](https://docs.conda.io/en/latest/) or a [Virtualenv](https://virtualenv.pypa.io/en/latest/) environment.

-First install [Pytorch](https://pytorch.org/get-started/locally/) for your OS.
+First, install [Pytorch](https://pytorch.org/get-started/locally/) for your OS.

 Then install the remaining prerequisites: